Welsh law: Government of Wales Act 1998

 The Government of Wales Act 1998 (GoWA 1998) set up the then National Assembly for Wales (Cynulliad Cenedlaethol Cymru) as a corporate body, which was later renamed the Welsh Parliament (Senedd Cymru).
 Executive functions (known as powers) were transferred via Welsh devolution from the UK Government to the National Assembly for Wales.
 These included powers for agriculture, culture, economic development, education, health, housing, local government, social services and planning in Wales.

 Transfer of Functions Orders were also made under GoWA 1998, transferring to the National Assembly for Wales executive functions in the same areas.
 These function included making regulations, rules, orders and giving financial assistance in those areas.
 Function orders came into effect via the National Assembly for Wales (Transfer of Functions) Order 1999.

 Government of Wales Act 2006

 The Government of Wales Act 2006 made the National Assembly for Wales a fully-fledged legislature and the Welsh Assembly Government (since renamed Welsh Government) as the devolved executive for Wales.
 The executive functions of the Welsh assembly was transferred to Welsh ministers who made up the Welsh Assembly Government.
 The Act allowed the National Assembly for Wales to pass Assembly Measures on some matters.
 The Act also granted further powers in matters such as economic, social and environmental well-being of Wales and culture which included the Welsh language.
-The Assembly were also capable of passing Acts but only after a "Yes" vote in a referendum.
+The Assembly was also empowered to pass Acts, although this required a referendum to be held and receive a "Yes" vote from the Welsh people.